 I am emphatically not advocating getting rid of all such equipment, one can buy a lot of UAVs or Tucano aircraft for the cost of a few JSF and heavy tanks.

 Despite this thoughtful and intelligent assessment most of the mainstream media concentrated the cyber army and Tucano aircraft.

 Putting two and two together and coming up with an aardvark, the Guardian, Telegraph, Times and other mainstream media went to town and printed the usual raft of frothing nonsense that has come to characterise defence journalism in this country.
-It mainly involved having an ill informed go at the Typhoon and parading the Super Tucano as the great white hope, the savior of the armed forces.
+It mainly involved having an ill-informed go at the Typhoon and parading the Super Tucano as the great white hope, the saviour of the armed forces.

 Wikipedia derived costs, facts and figures liberally sprinkled through what was, frankly, embarrassing reporting from our mainstream media.

 Tom Coghlan in the Times extrapolates what General Richards said and reports

 General Richards, Chief of the General Staff, believes that the Super Tucano offers a cost-effective alternative to fast jets such as the Cold War-era Eurofighter Typhoon in counter-insurgency operations such as those in Afghanistan.
 Resembling something from the Second World War, a Super Tucano costs about £5 million, a fraction of the £60 million estimated cost of the F35 Joint Strike Fighter ordered for the Royal Navy’s new aircraft carriers or the £67 million of a Typhoon.

 Calling the Typhoon a Cold War-era aircraft is an interesting way to describe a superlative swing-role aircraft that isn’t even fully in service, especially as the first version of the Tucano flew in 1980.